BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 This file defines the starting equipment for your custom origin.
 You can give them custom armor, camp clothes, and other items.
 To hunt down the file names, you can use the BG3 wiki as a starting point, and then paste the UID into Multitool or NorbSearch to find the actual stats name.

 ## Voices.lsx

+Here's where you would define a custom voice table.
+For example, if you want your custom origin to always have Voice 4, you can make a custom table with only that voice.

 Here are the UUIDs for the vanilla Tav voices: